Ahmed2021B/Crazy-Taxi/README.md

 ## 🎯 About

 Crazy Taxi is a 2d racing video game.
-Each game the player assume the role of a taxi driver who must accumulate money by
+Each game the player assume the role of a taxi driver who must accumulate money by collecting coins while dodging obstacles and escaping from police.

 Go try it and please let me know if you enjoyed it with a ⭐️, I would appreciate it a lot.